Cupping & Moxibustion

 Eczema

-It’s important to remember that while moxibustion has been used to treat these and other health issues for centuries, few western studies have been conducted to support TCM claims.
+Fatigue It’s important to remember that while moxibustion has been used to treat these and other health issues for centuries, few western studies have been conducted to support TCM claims.

 What Are Some Other Benefits of Moxibustion?

-Moxa, Mugwort & Moxibustion in Traditional Chinese Medicine Don’t have any of the issues listed above but still want to try moxibustion?
-Here are a few other things this TCM practice can help with: Warming the body: In TCM, our bodies work to maintain a delicate balance–something like what we call homeostasis in the West.
+Warming the body: In TCM, our bodies work to maintain a delicate balance–something like what we call homeostasis in the West.
 The food we eat is either cold, cool, neutral, warm or hot and can affect the temperature balance in our body.
 But diseases and health issues can also throw off this balance.
 If you have too much coldness in your body, you may suffer from autoimmune diseases, low immunity or a blood condition.
 Moxibustion brings back heat to the body which can rebalance your temperature and relieve you of these issues.
+Aches and pains: Because moxibustion is warming, it can help relieve aches and pains related to excess coldness.
+Moxibustion heats up the meridians which increases both the flow of Qi and blood throughout the body.
+Increased blood flow can bring nutrients and energy to different muscles and organs to ease soreness and pain.
+Better immunity: In studies conducted on mice, moxibustion raised white blood cell counts, leading researchers to believe it can do the same in humans.
+If you have a low white blood cell count, your immune system may be weakened.
+Moxibustion can help by boosting white cells and improving your immune system.
+Easing inflammation: By improving blood flow, moxibustion can ease inflammation.
+Whether you’re dealing with sore muscles, inflammation from illness, or chronic arthritis, moxibustion can reduce the swelling and discomfort.

 Who Shouldn’t Try Moxibustion?

-Moxibustion has many practical and helpful uses, and has been practiced safely in TCM for centuries.
-However, it’s not recommended for everyone.
 Because moxibustion can add heat to the body, it is ideal for people who are too cold, but not good for those diagnosed with excess heat unless the practitioner uses techniques to bring.
 Heat to the surface and to vent it, Also, due to the burning of mugwort, moxibustion can be uncomfortable for people with respiratory problems due to the smoke.
 Although there are smokeless moxa sticks available, they tend not to warm as well, but you can ask your TCM practitioner about them.
 In China, Vietnam and Japan, moxa is mixed with other herbs like chuanxiong to add specific effects.
+Moxibustion is a great way to maintain your health and vitality.
+Just make sure you work with an experienced TCM practitioner or acupuncturist to get the most out of your moxibustion experience!